SEO | September 17, 2013

 Write your content to fit

 It makes sense that the intent that’s gauged from a keyword should also inform what you’re writing online.
 Interesting, well-researched content that you write for informational queries shouldn’t be ‘salesy’ or attempt to shove products down a visitors’ neck – that’s not what they clicked on your website for.
 Similarly, sales copy for transactional enquiries should simply give as much information as possible, with plenty of persuasive pointers to encourage the visitor to make up their mind.
 You know that they’ve visited your site with an intention to buy, after all.
+Read more tips with our article how to use long tail keywords to boost your blog so you’re in place to capture search intent at ever level of the user journey.

 What do you think?
 Let us know at our Cardiff SEO agency and see what we can do for you.